This post may contain affiliate links. Please read our disclosure policy.

 How to Make Sweet and Sour Pork

 3. Prepare the meat.
-Once the pork has had a chance to absorb the flavors of the marinade, sprinkle it with a little salt and pepper, then add half of a cup cornstarch.
-Reseal the lid or bag and shake well until each piece of meat is evenly coated with a light layer of cornstarch.
+Season pork with salt and pepper and coat with cornstarch.
 This is all the breading the pork gets, but trust me, it’s just right!

 5. Stir fry veggies.
-There should be about 1 tablespoon of oil left in the bottom of the pan from cooking the pork.
-If not, add a little more oil so the vegetables aren’t going into a dry pan.
-Add peppers and onions and stir-fry over medium-high heat for 1 minute.
+If needed add more oil to the pan and quickly stir fry the bell peppers and onion.
 You don’t want them to soften too much, since they should still have some texture and bite.

 6. Make the sauce.
-Add the pineapple and the sweet & sour sauce and let the sauce heat until it comes to a simmer.
-Stir the cornstarch slurry, then drizzle it over the vegetables and sauce, stirring until the sauce has thickened slightly.
+Add the pineapple and the sauce and let the sauce heat until it comes to a simmer.
+Stir in the cornstarch slurry, then drizzle it over the vegetables and sauce, stirring until the sauce has thickened slightly.

 7. Serve.
 Return the pork to the pan and toss with the sauce, vegetables, and pineapple until everything is coated well.
 Sprinkle with the reserved green parts of the chopped green onions and serve with white or brown rice.